phaserjs/phaser/README.md

 * Device.chromeVersion will return the major version number of Chrome.
 * TilingSprite.textureDebug is a new boolean that allows you to visually debug the generated texture a TilingSprite creates.
 * Device.electron will return true if running under GitHub Electron (thanks @rblopes #1851)
+* When loading a BitmapText you can now specify either an XML file or a JSON file for the font data.
+This is useful in environments such as Cocoon where you don't have a native XML parser.
+If you wish to use JSON the formatting should be equal to the result of running a valid XML file through X2JS (thanks @Feenposhleen #1837)
+* Game Objects that have the Health component (such as Sprites) now have a new method: `heal` which adds the given amount to the health property, i.e. is the opposite of `damage` (thanks @stephandesouza #1794)

 ### Updates